syncfusion-content/blazor-docs/blazor/pivot-table/tips-and-tricks-for-best-practices.md

 N> * The **PreventRender** method internally overrides the component's **ShouldRender** method to prevent rendering.
 N> * For better performance, it is recommended to use the **PreventRender** method for user interactive [events](https://blazor.syncfusion.com/documentation/pivot-table/events) like Drill, BeforeColumnsRender, BeforeExport, DrillThrough, CellClick, ChartSeriesCreated, etc.
-N> * For events without any argument such as [DataBound](https://blazor.syncfusion.com/documentation/pivot-table/events#databound), you can use **PreventRender** method of the Pivot Table to disable rendering.
+N> * For events without any argument such as [DataBound](https://blazor.syncfusion.com/documentation/pivot-table/events#databound), you can use **PreventRender** method of the pivot table to disable rendering.

 ## Strategic approaches to addressing latency challenges